TykTechnologies/tyk-docs/tyk-docs/content/tyk-developer-portal/dynamic-client-registration.md

 1. Select a ``provider``

-We have tested DCR with the 4 identity providers highlighted above (Keycloack, Gluu, Auth0 and Okta).
-Gluu and Keycloack have some slight specificities.
+We have tested DCR with the 4 identity providers highlighted above (Keycloak, Gluu, Auth0 and Okta).
+Gluu and Keycloak have some slight specificities.
 Hence why we require to explicitely state if you are using one of the two.
 If you are using any other IdP, select "other".

 2. Select one or more ``grant type``

 Grant types are arguments passed to different endpoints in the OAuth protocol.
 For example Password or token credentials.
 In the RFC 7 common grant types are mentioned which can be selected in the UI, but you can also add your own string.
 Recommended
-* ``Authorization code`` Defined in https://tools.ietf.org/html/rfc6749#section-1.3.1
+* ``Authorization code`` Defined in https://tools.ietf.org/html/rfc6749#section-1.3.1 - Most commonly used for web apps
-* ``Client credentials`` Defined in https://tools.ietf.org/html/rfc6749#section-4.4
+* ``Client credentials`` Defined in https://tools.ietf.org/html/rfc6749#section-4.4 - Mainly used for machine to machine.
-* ``Refresh token`` Defined in https://tools.ietf.org/html/rfc6749#section-1.5
+* ``Refresh token`` Defined in https://tools.ietf.org/html/rfc6749#section-1.5 - Essentially PKCE + Refresh
 * ``JWT Bearer token`` Defined in https://tools.ietf.org/html/rfc7523 Value is ``urn:ietf:params:oauth:grant-type:jwt-bearer``
 * ``SAML 2.0 Bearer Assertion`` Defined in https://tools.ietf.org/html/rfc7522 Value is ``urn:ietf:params:oauth:grant-type:saml2-bearer``